-- Demonstrating the effectiveness of HIAs by funding a series of HIA demonstration projects in various sectors and throughout various regions of the country; (Read more about current grantees)
+- Demonstrating the effectiveness of HIAs by funding a series of HIA demonstration projects in various sectors and throughout various regions of the country (Read more about our grantees)

-- Completing two major federal-level HIAs to address policies of great importance to health in the United States and validate the effectiveness and importance of this tool; and
+- Completing two major federal-level HIAs to address policies of great importance to health in the United States and validate the effectiveness and importance of this tool

 - Researching and broadly disseminating a review of existing laws, regulations and policies that might support the use of HIAs and help practitioners find new opportunities to implement them.
 (Read more about the legal review )